 4. Magic In The Market

 Magic in the Market is on Nov.
-26th from 11-5:30 and takes place in Pike Place Market.
+25th from 11-5:30 and takes place in Pike Place Market.
 The Market hosts a Holiday party with a tree lighting, Santa Claus, gingerbread cookie decorating for kids under 12, caroling and hot cider and chocolate sales throughout the market.
-Every Saturday in December live Jazz bands play around 2 pm.
+Enjoy festive performances by live musicians

 5. Snowflake Lane in Bellevue